cwilmott/GEOGC183/docs/Week-09-Geodata.md

 ### Set up your Github

-Now we need somewhere to put your new ```.geojson``` file!
-Github is a free repository where we can put code and share it with other people - one of the cornerstones of open source (for free) software development.
+Now we need somewhere to put your new ```.geojson``` file! *Github* is a free repository where we can put code and share it with other people - one of the cornerstones of open source (for free) software development.
 It has the added bonus of also being a web-publisher, where we can actually host relatively sophisticated websites.

 #### Sign Up to Github
+First, we need to sign up to Github.

 :material-numeric-1-circle: In your browser, create a new window or tab, and navigate to <https://github.com/> <br>
 :material-numeric-2-circle: On the top-right of the page, select [**Sign Up**](<https://docs.github.com/en/get-started/start-your-journey/creating-an-account-on-github> "Github provides lots of support for the sign up process here").
 I like to use my Berkeley credentials, but you may want to use your personal email as well.

 #### Set Up A Repository
-Let's set up a repository to hold your hard-earned data.
+Let's set up a repository to hold your hard-earned data. <br>

 :material-numeric-1-circle: In the upper-right corner of any page, select, then click *New repository*. <br>
 ![New Repository](https://docs.github.com/assets/cb-29762/mw-1440/images/help/repository/repo-create-global-nav-update.webp ) <br>
 :material-numeric-2-circle: In the "Repository name" box, type **BAHA Map** <br>